-In plastics, for instance, it refers to the type of plastic material has been made from.
-It does not address how the recyclable an item is.
+In plastics, for instance, it refers to the type of plastic material it has been made from.
+It does not address how recyclable an item is.
 All said and done, all you have to do is talk to your local recycling facility.

-The officials will confirm if they do accept the type of junk you want to be recycled.
+The officials will confirm if they accept the type of junk you want to be recycled.
 It is from there that you can get the help you need.

 4. “Recyclables Just End up in Trash”